chrisquince/STRONG/README.md

 quality MAGs

 3. ***binner***:  The default binner is CONCOCT, it is possible to use metabat2 as an alternative.
-Accepted value are : "concoct" or "metabat2".
+Accepted value for the "binning" parameter are : "concoct" or "metabat2".
 If this keyword is not specified CONCOCT will be run by defaults.

 Depending on which binner is chosen, differents options can be specified.
 Specifying option for metabat2 while choosing CONCOCT with the ***binner*** keywords will not do anything.